Griggs v. Duke Power Co. Case Brief

 Issue

-Do facially neutral employment requirements—specifically a high school diploma and aptitude tests—that disproportionately exclude Black applicants and employees violate Title VII when the employer has not shown those requirements are job related and consistent with business necessity?
+Do high school diploma and standardized testing requirements that are facially neutral but disproportionately exclude Black employees violate Title VII of the Civil Rights Act of 1964 when the employer cannot show those requirements are related to job performance and justified by business necessity?

 Rule